 - Rapid heartbeat

 - Low back pain

 - Low self-esteem

 - Difficulty concentrating

 Maintaining balanced levels of estrogen is important to your health.
+The best way to prevent and manage low estrogen levels is to combine a healthy diet and exercise regimen with alternative medicines.
 If left untreated, low estrogen can lead to an increased risk of heart disease and osteoporosis.
 Consult with your doctor if you think you may be suffering from low estrogen levels.